tmgthb/Autonomous-Agents/README.md

 [Measuring Scientific Capabilities of Language Models with a Systems Biology Dry Lab](http://arxiv.org/abs/2507.02083v1)

-- SCIGYM: introduces a benchmark evaluating large language models' scientific discovery capabilities using a dry lab simulation of biological systems, featuring an Agent, Dry Lab, SBML Models, Python Execution Environment, Experimental Perturbations, Observations, and Model Submission.
+- SCIGYM: introduces a benchmark evaluating LLMs' scientific discovery capabilities using a dry lab simulation of biological systems, featuring an Agent, Dry Lab, SBML Models, Python Execution Environment, Experimental Perturbations, Observations, and Model Submission.
 - The framework tasks the Agent with discovering missing biological mechanisms by interacting with the Dry Lab, which simulates SBML Models and provides Observations from Experimental Perturbations, allowing the Agent to analyze data using the Python Execution Environment and refine its hypothesis for Model Submission.
 - This dry lab approach overcomes the cost and time limitations of wet lab experiments, enabling scalable evaluation of LLMs on iterative experiment design and data analysis in complex biological systems.